 As a knockout year for SaaS industry expansion, 2018 set the stage for 2019 to continue growing at a fast rate.
 This coming year will be all about the fundamentals of SaaS.
-While the industry will continue to expand at impressive rates in 2019, investors, operators and founders alike should expect a year focused on getting back to basics: integration of acquired teams, a focus on product as an avenue for growth, and no shortage of SaaS IPOs.
+While the industry will continue to expand at impressive rates in 2019, our analysis predicts that investors, operators and founders alike should expect a year focused on getting back to basics: integration of acquired teams, a focus on product as an avenue for growth, and no shortage of SaaS IPOs.
 Here are the four main ways 2019 will continue on the trend of accelerated growth in SaaS.

 2019 is projected to generate massive revenue expansions in the SaaS industry.
 As new products enter the market at an increasing rate and adoption of the model rises, the outlook for B2B and B2C grows increasingly positive.
 Awareness of new technologies, combined with motivation to stay ahead of the competition, has driven previously slow movers to become fast adopters.
 Gartner forecasts that by 2021, global cloud service revenues are set to grow from $175.8 billion in 2018 to reach $278.3 billion, off the back of accelerated customer-oriented growth strategies and increased adoption.
 SaaS is projected to remain the largest segment of the cloud services market, with revenues projected to grow 17.8% in 2019 (from $72.2 billion in 2018) to reach $85.1 billion.
 SaaS M&A activity is anticipated to continue growing in 2019 off the back of a record year in 2018.
 As private equity firms look to invest excess funds (due to tax regulation changes and the resulting repatriation of cash in the United States) SaaS remains an attractive investment due to its lean cost structure and high customer lifetime values.
 Continued macroeconomic growth will also drive an influx of new startups (both online and offline) which will increase demand for SaaS products, as they are more affordable options for